ally1002/church-numerals-learning/README.md

 writing it out on paper, and talking about it with friends, but the more I try, the dumber I feel.

+### Day four

+Today was really exciting, and I've finally learned how to implement exponentiation in Church encoding.
+It's really simple when you see the path it takes.
+The exponentiation function takes a base b and an exponent n.
+For example, to calculate 5^3, the base b is FIVE and the exponent n is THREE.
+The operation works by applying the exponent n to the base b.
+The THREE function takes FIVE as its input and creates a new function by composing FIVE with itself three times (FIVE x FIVE x FIVE).
+This composition results in a new Church numeral (in this case, for 125).
+To convert this numeral into an integer, we then provide it with an incrementing function and a starting value of 0.

+Tomorrow I will search out for prediction, It doesn't make any sense, how can I decrease one function call inside a function call, I'll try to figure this out tomorrow, gotta work now.

 ---
 _Created by [@ally1002](https://github.com/ally1002)_